Munaaf786/MemeGenerator/README.md

 ### Completion Instructions

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionality added</summary>
 <br/>

-The app must have the following functionalities
+The app has the following functionalities

-- Initially, values in the inputs elements should be empty and the selected value in the select element should be the first item in the given fontSizesOptionsList
+- Initially, values in the inputs elements are empty and the selected value in the select element is the first item in the given fontSizesOptionsList
 - When non-empty values are provided for **Image Url**, **Top Text**, **Bottom Text**, and **Font Size** and the **Generate** button is clicked
-  - The Image URL that has been provided should be applied as a background-image for the generated meme
+  - The Image URL that has been provided is applied as a background-image for the generated meme
-  - The given Top and Bottom text values should be at the top and bottom of the generated meme
+  - The given Top and Bottom text values are at the top and bottom of the generated meme
-  - The selected font size value should be applied for both top and bottom text of the generated meme
+  - The selected font size value is applied for both top and bottom text of the generated meme

 </details>